tbogdala/woolydart/README.md

 API that provides enough functionality to be versatile, but also exposes the raw llama.cpp C callable functions for further lower level access if desired.

 At present, it is in pre-alpha development and highly unstable.

+Upstream llama.cpp is pinned to commit [abd894a](https://github.com/ggerganov/llama.cpp/commit/abd894ad96a242043b8e197ec130d8649eead22e).

 ## Build notes